Ajlaluddin/BlogAppApis/README.md

   ### If you are using Spring Tool Suite
  -  Right Click On Project > Run As > Spring Boot App
- -  Now in Browser Type Url: http://localhost:9002
+ -  Now in Browser Type Url: http://localhost:8080
- -  Note: In Url put Port according to your application.properties file.
+ -  Note: In Url put Port according to your application.properties file or you can also use default port.
  -  Application will get Open

  ### If you are using Eclipse EE